Emotional and Spiritual Aspects of Healing

 By Linda L. Isaacs, M.D.

 Spiritual and emotional factors are very important parts of the healing process.
-To provide some direction in this area, I reviewed our patient roster for those with truly remarkable stories and looked for personal qualities that were common among them.
+To provide some direction in this area, I reviewed the patient roster for those with truly remarkable stories and looked for personal qualities that were common among them.
 The list of helpful qualities is not meant to cause you to focus only on those characteristics you already see in yourself, or to become depressed by those you lack.
 Rather, the goal is to provide food for thought.

 Diligence